ipfs/specs/IPNS.md

   - Extensible record data in [DAG-CBOR](https://ipld.io/specs/codecs/dag-cbor/spec/) format.
   - The default set of fields can be augmented with additional information.
     - Implementations are free to leverage this, or simply ignore unexpected fields.
-    - A good practice is to prefix custom field names with `_` to avoid collisions with any new mandatory fields that may be added in a future version of this specification.
+    - A good practice is to:
+      - prefix custom field names with `_` to avoid collisions with any new mandatory fields that may be added in a future version of this specification.
+      - and/or create own namespace by setting value to DAG-CBOR:
+        `IpnsEntry.data[_namespace][customfield]`.

 IPNS records are stored locally, as well as spread across the network, in order to be accessible to everyone.